 If you apply for income discount at the beginning of your annual retention fee year based on your estimated income, you will need to confirm you eligibility at the end of the same period.
 This is to confirm that you actually earned less than the £32,000 threshold.
 We will contact you to do this towards the end of your registration year.
 You can confirm your eligibility by logging into GMC Online.

-What should I do if I am no longer eligible?
+What should I do if I my income has gone over the threshold?

 If you applied for income discount and later realise that you are going to earn more than the £32,000 threshold, you must let us know so that we can withdraw the discount.
 You can do this by logging into GMC Online.